Illustration showing finance book, money, coin, chart, and red X symbolizing financial mistakes

 Delaying retirement planning is a common “Financial Foundation Mistake”.
 However, with early planning, discipline, and strategic financial decisions, you can set yourself on a path to a secure and enjoyable retirement.

-Section 7: The Importance of Insurance in Financial Planning
+Section 8: Not Realizing The Importance of Insurance in Financial Planning

 Understanding the Role of Insurance